 Companies have an incentive to co-operate with a government investigation, especially if co-operation credit does not necessarily require self-reporting of the misconduct.
 But self-reporting will assist companies alongside the voluntary provision of relevant materials.
 The additional advantages of co-operation – control of the investigation process, orderly production of materials and managing press intrusion – are likely to be great when weighed against the disruption and publicity of formal actions including raids, arrests and prosecutions.
 In cross-border investigations, companies will need to devise due process safeguards to protect the rights of individuals and respect local law requirements.
 Ensuring local law specialists are instructed to work as part of a multidisciplinary team will be key.

-1 Hector Gonzalez, Rebecca Kahan Waldman and Caroline Black are partners, and William Fotherby is a senior associate, at Dechert LLP.
+1 Hector Gonzalez, Rebecca Kahan Waldman and Caroline Black are partners and Lisa Foley is an associate at Dechert LLP.

-2 Financial Conduct Authority, Enforcement Guide (January 2016).
+2 Financial Conduct Authority (FCA), Enforcement Guide (January 2016), available at

 3 Whether the FCA compels testimony from an individual can have an impact on whether that information can be used in connection with a criminal proceeding in the United States.
 The Second Circuit Court of Appeals has held that testimony compelled by the FCA cannot be used against a defendant in a criminal prosecution.
 See United States v.
 Allen, 864 F.3d 63 (2d Cir.
 2017).

-4 Other federal agencies such as the Consumer Financial Protection Bureau and the Federal Trade Commission are authorised to issue subpoenas.
+4 Other federal agencies, such as the Consumer Financial Protection Bureau and the Federal Trade Commission, are authorised to issue subpoenas.
 Other agencies are required to seek the assistance of the United States Attorney’s Office in seeking documents and testimony.
-For a discussion of the use of administrative subpoenas, see https://www.justice.gov/archive/olp/rpt_to_congress.htm#f23.
+For a discussion of the use of administrative subpoenas, see www.justice.gov/archive/olp/rpt_to_congress.htm.

-5 For information regarding criminal matters, see Section 9-13 of the Justice Manual.
+5 For information regarding criminal matters, see Justice Manual § 9-13.
 The Civil Division is authorised to issue subpoenas by a number of statutes.

 6 17 C.F.R. § 11.4(a).